Let’s connect!

 Cover Page

-This is the first page you see when you open the notebook.
-It is a one page, typed summary of their school work for the year.
-This is the only page of the book that actually requires work on my part.
 I do my best to keep it only one page so it doesn’t seem like too demanding of a task from year to year.
 (The rest of the portfolio is as easy as punching papers with a three whole punch and putting them in the notebook.)
-Here are some examples of what I might put on the cover page.
+Using slipcovers is a nice touch to help the final product look clean and durable.

 -Begin with a short paragraph about your child summarizing their accomplishments and interests for the school year.
 I like to put specific things that they were interested in for that year.
 Maybe they learned to crochet or caught their first fish.
 What is their favorite book at this age?
 What do they want to be when they grow up?